kalle07/SmartTaskTool/README.md

 <br>

 Hints:
-Drive threshold 2MB (this means that only larger actions are displayed) red - writing | green - reading | yellow - <read/write>
+Drive threshold 2MB/s (this means that only larger actions are displayed)<br>
+red - writing | green - reading | yellow - <read/write><br>
-Network start at 0.1kB/s up to GB/s
+Network start at 0.1kB/s up to GB/s<br>
-Mouse hover - You see a little more detail, but it is not updated If you put in autostart, try to delay start 5 to 10sec mause "right click" - EXIT or Restart reetart dont work on exe (dont know why)
+Mouse hover - You see a little more detail, but it is not updated<br>
+If you put in autostart, try to delay start 5 to 10sec<br>
+mause "right click" - EXIT or Restart<br>
+reetart dont work on exe (dont know why)<br>
 <br>

 <b>=> All at your own risk !!!</b>